 Meera Shakti Osborne x Inspire Walworth

-London-based art practitioner Meera Shakti Osborne hosted workshops at Inspire Walworth, exploring the significance of participants' areas through writing, image-making, and discussion.
-Participants rediscovered creativity, comfort, and fun while reflecting on what made their neighborhoods special.
+London-based art practitioner Meera Shakti Osborne hosted workshops at Inspire Walworth, exploring the significance of participants' neighbourhoods through writing, image-making, and discussion.
+Participants rediscovered creativity, comfort, and fun while reflecting on what made where they live special.

 Tyreis Holder x South London Refugee Association